The Late Late Show (Irish talk show): Other incidents

+In a broadcast on 2 May 1997, the show featured a competition whereby viewers could win a car by submitting a postcard entry.
+After the first selected winner wasn't available to answer the call, a second winner was called, named Rita Hanley from Cork.
+When Byrne asked if she was happy and whether she was watching the show, Hanley replied that she was not, as her daughter had died in a road accident the previous day.
+Rather than terminating the call, Byrne remained on the line to offer condolences with the help of studio guests, including a nun and poet Brendan Kennelly, who recited his poem "Begin."
+It transpired that Lynda, the late daughter in question, had posted the card for her mother.
+The unscripted exchange received widespread public attention and has since been cited by media commentators as one of the most significant and memorable moments in Irish television history.

 Byrne's role as producer

 The flexibility of the show was augmented by Byrne's position not merely as the show's presenter but also as its producer for much of his period with the show.
 He intentionally reminded the viewer that the show was being broadcast live through his interaction with people working behind the scenes.
 Cameras were visible, and if an audience member was invited to speak, the boom microphone could be seen swinging overhead.
 Some of Byrne's phrases became well known; when instructing that a piece of videotape be played, he invariably announced "you can roll it there, Colette/Roisín", chat to the floor manager, inquiring as to what telephone line a caller was ringing in on, and on some shows would extend its running time by fifteen or thirty minutes, discussing the extra running time with the floor staff and production team as an "aside" during an interview.
 The effect of all these mannerisms was said to add to the sense of realism in the show, that, as the theme music at the end of the show stated: "It started on The Late Late Show."
 This was a clip of the Nat King Cole song "The Late Late Show", which appeared on his 1959 album Big Band Cole.